Aliases for ADA Gene

 Previous GeneCards Identifiers for ADA Gene

-This gene encodes an enzyme that catalyzes the hydrolysis of adenosine to inosine.
-Various mutations have been described for this gene and have been linked to human diseases.
-Deficiency in this enzyme causes a form of severe combined immunodeficiency disease (SCID), in which there is dysfunction of both B and T lymphocytes with impaired cellular immunity and decreased production of immunoglobulins, whereas elevated levels of this enzyme have been associated with congenital hemolytic anemia. [provided by RefSeq, Jul 2008]
+This gene encodes an enzyme that catalyzes the hydrolysis of adenosine to inosine in the purine catabolic pathway.
+Various mutations have been described for this gene and have been linked to human diseases related to impaired immune function such as severe combined immunodeficiency disease (SCID) which is the result of a deficiency in the ADA enzyme.
+In ADA-deficient individuals there is a marked depletion of T, B, and NK lymphocytes, and consequently, a lack of both humoral and cellular immunity.
+Conversely, elevated levels of this enzyme are associated with congenital hemolytic anemia. [provided by RefSeq, Sep 2019]

 GeneCards Summary for ADA Gene

 ADA (Adenosine Deaminase) is a Protein Coding gene.
-Diseases associated with ADA include severe combined immunodeficiency due to ada deficiency and adenosine deaminase deficiency.
-Among its related pathways are Metabolism and Primary immunodeficiency.
-GO annotations related to this gene include adenosine deaminase activity and purine nucleoside binding.
+Diseases associated with ADA include Severe Combined Immunodeficiency, Autosomal Recessive, T Cell-Negative, B Cell-Negative, Nk Cell-Negative, Due To Adenosine Deaminase Deficiency and Severe Combined Immunodeficiency.
+Among its related pathways are purine nucleotides de novo biosynthesis and Metabolism of nucleotides.
+Gene Ontology (GO) annotations related to this gene include adenosine deaminase activity and purine nucleoside binding.
+An important paralog of this gene is ADAL.

 Deaminases are enzymes that catalyze the hydrolysis of C-NH2 bonds in amino compounds, producing ammonia.
 They are usually named after their substrate; two well known members of this group are adenosine deaminase and cytidine deaminase.